By Jeffrey M. Lance, Ph.D.

 - Self-soothing and self-comforting behaviors:

-- getting into a supportive therapeutic relationship with an empathetic therapist who connects with you
+-getting into a supportive therapeutic relationship with a therapist good at empathy and connecting with you.

 - Walking in nature

 - Lowering your standard of living; smaller house, fewer cars, work closer to home if possible, but have more quality time with spouse/children etc.

 - Reframe what success in life means; letting go of unhealthy societal expectations for success, achievement, performance.

 - Get use to and accept making mistakes, and see them as a natural part of growth in life.